-The model is equipped with a Titan 12T 550 motor.
-The gear combination that comes stock on the model provides good overall acceleration and top speed.
-If you want more top speed and less acceleration, install optional high-speed gearing (more teeth).
-If you want more acceleration and less top speed, use a smaller optional pinion gear (optional gearing not included).
+The model is equipped with a Titan 12T motor.
+The gear combination that comes stock on each model provides good overall acceleration and top speed.
+If you want more top speed and less acceleration, install the optional high-speed gearing (more teeth; sold separately).
+The optional high-speed gearing is intended for high-speed running on hard surfaces, and is not recommended for off-road or repetitive starting and stopping.

 The Titan 12T is equipped with an integrated cooling fan that is effective during medium to high-speed operation.
 The gearbox is specially vented to cool the motor.
 Repetitive starting and stopping over short distances creates excess heat and will not allow the fan to cool the motor properly.
 For this type of driving, smaller pinion gears are recommended to reduce load on the motor.
-See the guide to the right.